Introduction

 The Tax Department will not send you a new Certificate of Authority if you have changed information that does not actually appear on the certificate (business telephone number; owner, officer, or responsible person; business activity).
 In this case, you may continue to use your current Certificate of Authority.

-You must turn in your Certificate of Authority if you:
+You must surrender or destroy your Certificate of Authority if you:

-It is very important to continue to file your sales tax returns on time until you turn in your Certificate of Authority.
+It is very important to continue to file your sales tax returns on time until you discontinue your business.
 This is true even if you have no taxable sales or owe no tax.
 Failure to file the returns on time can result in penalties and lead to collection activities.

 When you stop doing business

-If you go out of business and do not sell or transfer any of the business’s assets, you need to surrender your Certificate of Authority when you file your final sales tax return.
-See How to surrender a Certificate of Authority below.
+If you go out of business and do not sell or transfer any of the business’s assets, you need to surrender or destroy your Certificate of Authority when you file your final sales tax return.
 No other steps are required.

 When you sell your business or its assets

-If you intend to sell your business or its assets and discontinue operations, you must turn in your Certificate of Authority and file a final sales tax return.
+If you intend to sell your business or its assets and discontinue operations, you must surrender or destroy your Certificate of Authority and file a final sales tax return.
 In addition, you must give the purchaser a copy of Form TP-153, Notice to Prospective Purchasers of a Business or Business Assets, and collect any sales tax due on the sale of any of your business assets.
-See Publication 750, A Guide to Sales Tax in New York State, for more details.
+See Tax Bulletin Bulk Sales (TB-ST-70) for more details.

 When you change the form of your business

-When you change the form of your business (for example, from a sole proprietorship to a corporation), you must turn in your Certificate of Authority and file a final sales tax return as if you were selling or transferring your business.
+When you change the form of your business (for example, from a sole proprietorship to a corporation), you must surrender or destroy your Certificate of Authority and file a final sales tax return as if you were selling or transferring your business.
 In addition, you must apply for a new Certificate of Authority at least 20 days before the change in business form takes place, and file Form AU-196.10, Notification of Sale, Transfer, or Assignment in Bulk, with the Tax Department at least 10 days before the change takes place.
-See Publication 750 for more details.
+See Tax Bulletin Bulk Sales (TB-ST-70) for more details.